Zdunek10/Geolocalization/README.md

 # Geolocalization aplication
-Reads the visitor's IP to the page and saving it with time to Database.
+Reads the visitor's IP to the page and saving it with visit time to Database.